INDIA TO BUILD NANO UAVS

 By Bulbul Singh

-03 Jul 09.
-India has begun developing nano UAVs.
+In July India began developing nano UAVs.
 The DRDO has cleared the design and development of a nano UAV project as a secret project.

 The UAVs will be undetectable in tropical climate and can be used by the Indian Army to gather intelligence in close range, especially in Northern Jammu and Kashmir where Indian forces have been fighting terrorists for over two decades.